World Plumbing Day is celebrated worldwide every year on 11 March

 World Plumbing Day is celebrated around the world every year on March 11.
 The day aims to spread awareness of the importance of plumbing and plumbers in protecting public health and improving access to clean water and sanitation facilities.

-The World Plumbing Council’s hope was to create a day where worldwide the community could reflect on the vital role plumbing has played and continues to play in:
+The World Plumbing Council’s hoped to create a day in World Plumbing Day where worldwide the community could reflect on the vital role plumbing has played and continues to play in:

 Plumbing saves lives by improving the world we all live in

-Even though we all use our plumbing infrastructure every day, no matter where we are, it is invariably taken for granted as it’s just part of everyday life.
+Even though we all use our plumbing infrastructure daily, no matter where we are, it is invariably taken for granted as it’s just part of everyday life.
+World Plumbing Day is the day you need to realise that life without plumbing would be unimaginable.

 From the moment we rise from bed in the morning, we are use plumbing.
 Using the toilet, taking a shower, drinking a coffee, drinking a glass of water, washing our clothes and watering our gardens.
 All of these tasks are only possible thanks to trained and qualified plumbers.